hegotgame/AlexaCookbook/README.md

 * Recommend having [GIT](http://www.git.com) available on your command prompt
 * Review the [alexa-sdk](https://www.npmjs.com/package/alexa-sdk) documentation

-Ready to begin?
+##### Ready to get cooking?

 Choose a recipe below and follow the tutorial steps to create and enhance a new skill.

 *  #### Recipe 1 [State Pop](StatePop)
    We start with a basic skill that plays a welcome message, responds to Help and Stop; and listens for you to say the name of a US State